NathanielRobson/Financial-Portfolio-Manager-Java/Final Technical Documentation/MarketingPlan.md

 £1500 + £380 + £500 = £2380.
 This will be the cost to acquire a server and factoring in the costs for advertising.
 However, it can be noted that the server set up could be a onetime event.
 Taking these into consideration, the costs could be lower on a monthly basis by £500.
 However, if the company were to expand at an exponential rate, then the costs to set up to accommodate the newer users could range from £500 for a mid-range server to £800+ for a high-end server.
 Furthermore, the cost to using the email marketing advertisement technique would also increase.
 # Sales Forecast
-* How many downloads / sales / shipped units could you realistically achieve in the first 12 months?
-* How much cash would that bring in?

-Below shows a cash-flow forecast.From the graph it can be interpreted that the company makes no income from initial sales/downloads, however there is a monthly subscribtion that is what generates the income from the application. it is calculated in 1000's so 5 would represent £5000
+Below shows a cash-flow forecast.From the graph it can be interpreted that the company makes no income from initial sales/downloads, however there is a monthly subscription that is what generates the income from the application. it is calculated in 1000's so 5 would represent £5000

 | Month                    | Jan | Feb | Mar | Apr | May | Jun | Jul | Aug | Sep | Oct | Nov  | Dec  |
 |--------------------------|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|------|------|